The right to protection of personal data is a fundamental right guaranteed by the European Union in the framework of the GDPR.

 Article 12 of the GDPR governs the modalities of application of the right of rectification, which is itself described in Article 16 of the GDPR.

-The data subject must first prove that his or her data are inaccurate, incomplete, out of date or equivocal.
-The controller must then validate the evidence provided by the data subject and inform the data subject of the rectification as soon as possible.
-The burden of proof in this case lies with the controller.
+The data subject must first prove their data need to be more accurate, complete, outdated, or equivocal.
+The controller must then validate the evidence provided by the data subject and inform the subject of the rectification as soon as possible.
+The burden of proof, in this case, lies with the controller.

 How to exercise your right of rectification?

-The data subject must apply directly to the controller (he or she may also apply to the Data Protection Officer) to satisfy this request.
-The latter may require proof of the data subject’s identity and may request other means of proof in order to do so (the requirement of disproportionate supporting documents is prohibited).
+To satisfy this request, the data subject must apply directly to the controller (they may also apply to the DPO).
+The latter may require proof of the data subject’s identity and request other means of evidence to do so (the requirement of disproportionate supporting documents is prohibited).

-Exercising this right is free of charge for the applicant and is the responsibility of the data controller and/or processor, who must demonstrate that they are dealing with the request as quickly as possible (1 to 3 months depending on the complexity of the request).
+Exercising this right is free of charge for the applicant.
+It is the responsibility of the data controller and/or processor, who must demonstrate that they are dealing with the request as quickly as possible (1 to 3 months, depending on the complexity of the request).

-If your company does not respond quickly enough, or simply refuses to respond, the data subject has the right to request “restriction of processing” (prohibition of any processing of the data concerned), and may lodge a complaint with the supervisory authority.
+Suppose your company does not respond quickly enough or refuses to respond.
+In that case, the data subject has the right to request a “restriction of processing” (prohibition of any processing of the data concerned) and may complain to the supervisory authority.

 Limits to the right of rectification

-The right of rectification cannot be applied to the processing of journalistic, artistic or literary data.
-Moreover, in order to protect the confidentiality of investigations, processing relating to police, intelligence, gendarmerie and FIBOCA files is excluded from the scope of this right.
+The right of rectification cannot be applied to the processing of journalistic, artistic, or literary data.
+Moreover, to protect the confidentiality of investigations, processing relating to police, intelligence, gendarmerie, and FIBOCA files is excluded from the scope of this right.

 What is it?

-In the true sense of the word, there is no right to be forgotten under the GDPR, only a right to erasure under the GDPR.
+In the true sense of the word, there is no right to be forgotten under the GDPR, only a right to erasure.

 The right to erasure allows you to request the complete deletion of your data.
-But beware: the holding and use of one’s data, by a company for example, can be perfectly legitimate.
-This is why the exercise of the right to erasure is subject to fairly strict conditions: the data subject must demonstrate that the company’s processing of his or her data is no longer legitimate, either because it never was or because it is no longer legitimate.
+But beware, the holding and using one’s data by a company, for example, can be legitimate.
+This is why exercising the right to erasure is subject to fairly strict conditions: the data subject must demonstrate that the company’s processing of its data is no longer legitimate, either because it never was or is no longer legitimate.

-To exercise the right to be forgotten, there must be a reason: for example, the data are no longer kept for the purposes that were declared when the data were collected.
+There must be a reason to exercise the right to be forgotten: for example, the data are no longer kept for the purposes declared when the data were collected.

 But even if there is a reason, the company can argue that there are legitimate interests: for example, if the data processing is necessary for freedom of expression and information.

-It is also possible to ask for proof of identity (within reason) if there are justified doubts as to the identity of the person making the request.
+It is also possible to ask for proof of identity (within reason) if there are justified doubts about the identity of the person making the request.

-It is essential to do everything possible to enable the person to fully exercise his or her right to erasure, by giving him or her all the information necessary to do so (procedures for exercising rights, data controllers, identity of the DPO, etc.)
+It is essential to do everything possible to enable the person to fully exercise their right to erasure by giving them all the information necessary (procedures for exercising rights, data controllers, the identity of the DPO, etc.)